BaileyPillon/YTPlaylistsDownloader/README.md

 - Above image created with stable diffusion.

 # INSPIRATION
-- Getting tired of YouTube deleting all my favorite YouTube videos on the reg.
+- Getting tired of YouTube deleting all my favorite YouTube videos (more specifically songs) on the reg.
 - Then just upload it to your mega account.

 # REQUIREMENTS